Ordinary Time: October 5th

 Old Calendar: St. Placid and His Companions, martyrs

 Born in Füssen, Germany in 1819, Bl.
 Francis Xavier Seelos entered the diocesan seminary, and, coming to know the charism of the Congregation of the Most Holy Redeemer, joined it and was sent to North America.
 Ordained a priest in 1844, he began his pastoral ministry in Pittsburgh, Pennsylvania as assistant pastor of his confrere Saint John Neumann, serving also as Master of Novices and dedicating himself to preaching.
 He became a full-time itinerant missionary preacher, preaching in both English and German in a number of different states.
-He died in New Orleans, Louisiana, on October 4, 1867.Newly beatified in 2000, some areas celebrate the Optional Memorial of St. Faustina Kowalska, a Polish nun who was chosen by Jesus to remind the world of the mystery of God's merciful love, the devotion to Divine Mercy.
+He died in New Orleans, Louisiana, on October 4, 1867.Some areas celebrate the Optional Memorial of St. Faustina Kowalska, a Polish nun who was chosen by Jesus to remind the world of the mystery of God's merciful love, the devotion to Divine Mercy.
 According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the commemoration of St. Placid and His Companions.
 St. Placid was placed in the care of St. Benedict at Subiaco by his father when quite young.
 There had been a group of fourth-century Sicilian martyrs of whom one had the name Placid.
 This Placid was erroneously identified with the disciple of St. Benedict; thus arose the legend that the monk Placid, his sister, and thirty monks suffered martyrdom in the port of Messina at the hands of pirates.

 Bl.
 Francis Xavier Seelos